Joe Burrow suffers serious knee injury, ending Bengals QB’s impressive rookie season

 “I love you.
 Get well,” said Washington defensive end Chase Young, who played with Burrow at Ohio State.

 Then the cart drove off with the Bengals’ brightest hope.
 The sideline looked listless as Washington scored 13 unanswered points, eventually winning 20-9.
 For Cincinnati, the loss of Burrow hurt far worse than that of the game.
-In Coach Zac Taylor’s second season, the team is floundering at 2-7-1 and now without their franchise quarterback for the foreseeable future.
+In Coach Zac Taylor’s second season, the team is floundering at 2-7-1 and now is without its franchise quarterback for the foreseeable future.

 Taylor didn’t have a final prognosis after the game, but an hour earlier, Burrow had ruled himself out for the season.